ibNez/Arcane-Realms/README.md

 - Multiplayer gameplay via a lightweight server (to be reimplemented).
 - Fully documented asset pipeline and offline AI stack for world and NPC generation.

+### Why LÖVE?

+LÖVE was selected over the former Phaser/browser stack to gain native desktop performance and simpler packaging for Windows, macOS, and Linux.
+While LÖVE does not ship with built‑in networking, libraries such as `lua-websockets` or ENet let the client communicate with the Node.js server just as the original web client did, preserving multiplayer features while moving out of the browser.

 ## Repository Layout
 - `client/` – new LÖVE client (work in progress)
 - `server/` – new game server (work in progress)